 Those who are redeemed are the Church.
 The Church is not a building nor a denomination but the people who have dedicated their lives to our Lord and Savior.
 Salvation does not come through the church, but rather those who are already saved through Christ constitute the Church.

-There will be a physical resurrection of both the saved and unsaved.
+There will be a physical resurrection of both the saved and the unsaved.
 Those who are saved will be resurrected to life with God.
 Those who are unsaved will be resurrected to judgment.